CONTRACT INFORMATION

 FOR PARTICIPANTS WHO ALREADY RESIDE IN JAPAN

-Individuals with residence status in Japan are still required to return to the United States for the interview process.
-However, they do not need to return to the U.S. for the Pre-Departure Orientation (which is mandatory for all other participants) and may travel directly to the Post-Arrival Orientation in Tokyo.
+Individuals with residence status in Japan do not need to return to the United States for the interview process as all interviews for the 2025 JET Program will be held online.
+In addition, these individuals do not need to return to the United States for the Pre-Departure Orientation (which is mandatory for all other participants) and may travel directly from within Japan to the Post-Arrival Orientation in Tokyo.
+For these applicants, they will still need to choose a U.S. interview location on their application (either the Embassy of Japan or a Consulate-General of Japan).
+They can choose a U.S. interview location associated with their hometown or family’s local consulate, or interview with the Embassy of Japan in Washington, D.C.

 REPAYMENT OF TRAVEL EXPENSES